Beach Fire Rules and Regulations

 Wood fire fuel: Reasonable amounts of driftwood may be gathered from ocean-facing beaches.
 The collection of driftwood for fires is prohibited on Tomales Bay.
 Driftwood should be dry and clean (i.e., no wood coated with creosote or other chemicals, no plywood or other materials with glue, no wood embedded with nails or other metal objects), and shouldn't be much larger or longer than your arm.

 Sudden Oak Death: Wood brought from outside of the park must be pine or almond.
 Do not bring oak, fir, redwood, madrone, or tanoak unless they are certified to be free of the plant pathogen Phytophthora ramorum which causes Sudden Oak Death.
-Visit the California Oak Mortality Task Force's website for the most up-to-date list of plant species that are susceptible to Sudden Oak Death infestation.
+Download the most up-to-date list of plant species that are susceptible to Sudden Oak Death infestation (173 KB PD).
 To limit the spread of Phytophthora ramorum, please do not transport wood from these species.
+Visit the California Oak Mortality Task Force's and the Animal and Plant Health Inspection Service's websites for more information.

 Fire size: The fire may not be more than 0.9 meters (36 inches) in diameter.